rosshamish/catanlog/README.md

 This project introduces a machine-parsable, human-readable file format for describing a game of Catan.

-It serves the same purpose as a chess move list - it fully describes an entire game.
+Each `.catan` file contains all publicly known information in the game.
+Therefore, each `.catan` file contains sufficient information to 'replay' a game (from a spectator's point of view).
+This allows statistics and analysis to be done after the fact, at any time.

 This package is intended to support broadcast tooling (e.g. [catan-spectator](https://github.com/rosshamish/catan-spectator)), AI development (e.g. [goodcatan](https://github.com/rosshamish/goodcatan)), and other pursuits which benefit from well-defined game logs.

 Until a formal specification is written, this implementation serves as the specification.
 The spec will likely be formalized once stable, after v1.0.0

 Supports Python 3.
 Might work in Python 2.